hazelcast/hazelcast-jet/site/website/blog/2020-06-01-jdk-gc-benchmarks-part2.md

 kicked-out node has rejoined, so the job restarts on two nodes again, but different ones.
 We end up in an endless loop of job restarts.

-As we noted before, the G1 on JDK 8 has very bad Full GC pauses, that's why it fared the worst in the cluster test.
-The Parallel collector didn't bring down the cluster, but it fared significantly worse than in single-node tests.
+The Parallel collector's GC pauses stopped short of bringing down the cluster, but it fared significantly worse than in single-node tests.
 Here it was 30% behind the G1 on JDK 11.
 With a bigger cluster this would get even worse.

 Compared to all other tests, it is surprising to see Parallel on JDK 8 win over JDK 11, however this is due to a very lucky coincidence that,